cloud-ark/caastle/docs/extending.rst

 - server/setup.py: This is the module where stevedore entrypoints are set.

-- server/dbmodule: This package includes CloudARK's state management functionality.
+- server/dbmodule: This package includes CaaStle's state management functionality.